Originally written: 10/20/2012 Updated 2/18/2020

 Receiving the Holy Ghost is an actual occurrence.
 Please do not settle for some nebulous thought or suggestion that you received the Holy Ghost when you repented.
 The Baptism of the Holy Ghost is the second act of grace that follows repentance.
-If you really understood how important the Baptism of the Holy Ghost is to eternal salvation you would be clamoring to get it.
-If you do understand its importance you will act on that knowledge.
+If you understood how necessary the Baptism of the Holy Ghost is to eternal salvation, you would be clamoring to get it.
+If you do understand its importance, you will act on that knowledge.
 Let me tell you a quick story about one of my granddaughters, Gabby.

-Gabby was about 4 or 5 years old when she decided to help me at church.
-As one of the nurses, it is my responsibility to help when First Aid needs arise among the congregants.
-That particular Sunday morning Gabby came to sit with me and to “help” with First Aid.
+My granddaughter was about 4 or 5 years old when she decided to help me at church.
+As one of the nurses, it is my responsibility to help when First-Aid needs arise among the congregants.
+That particular Sunday morning, Gabby came to sit with me and to “help” with First-Aid.

-Out of the blue, Gabby turned to me and announced, “Granny, I’m going to be a nurse when I grow up”.
-I responded, “That’s great, Gabby”.
-A few minutes later, she whispered, “Granny, I’m already a nurse”.
+Out of the blue, Gabby turned to me and announced, “Granny, I’m going to be a nurse when I grow up.”
+I responded, “That’s great, Gabby.”
+A few minutes later, she whispered, “Granny, I’m already a nurse.”
 A little taken aback, I replied, “Oh, that’s good news.
 Then I’ll have to call you Nurse Gabby”.
-She said, “OK Granny.”
+She said, “OK, Granny.”
 A few minutes later a child came along that needed a Band-Aid for a minor cut.
 I said, “Nurse Gabby.
 Let’s go and fix this cut.”
-Her eyes got very large and filled with tears as she said.
-“Wait, Granny!
+Her eyes got huge and filled with tears as she said, “Wait, Granny!
 I’m a phony!
 I’m a fake!
-I’m really not a nurse and I don’t know how to fix that cut.”
+I’m not a nurse, and I don’t know how to fix that cut.”

-Needless to say, it was all that I could do to keep from howling with laughter as my little Fake Nurse admitted to her real non-nurse identity.
-I relate this little story because it is similar to how some people respond when you ask if they have received the baptism of the Holy Ghost.
+It was all that I could do to keep from howling with laughter as my little Fake Nurse admitted to her real non-nurse identity.
+I relate this short story because it is similar to how some people respond when you ask if they have received the baptism of the Holy Ghost.

-The baptism of the Holy Ghost: the second act of grace following salvation
+The baptism of the Holy Ghost is the second act of grace following salvation

 Luke 11: 9-13 tells us how to receive it.